ML-Privacy/Privacy-Protected-Learning/README.md

-To train the privacy protected model(s), run these commands:
+To train the privacy protected models, run these commands:
 (train the model for the mnist and cifar10 datasets, respectively)
 ```train
 python Train.py mnist new